MyriamJo/Factory-RHEL/README.md

-**Group-scoped read access.** Each employee's task directory and task files are group-owned by a group only they (and, for the paired production-line groups, their line partner) belong to, with mode 750 — so the supervisor (who owns everything) can always read and write, the assigned employee can read, and nobody else on the system can see it at all.
+**Group-scoped read access.** Each employee's task directory and task files are group-owned by a group only they (and, for the paired production-line groups, their line partner) belong to, with mode 750, so the supervisor (who owns everything) can always read and write, the assigned employee can read, and nobody else on the system can see it at all.

-**The drop-box pattern for submissions.** Each employee's `completed_tasks/<name>` directory combines two special permission bits: setgid, so any file they drop in is automatically group-owned by `supervisor` regardless of the submitter's own group; and the sticky bit, so once a file is submitted, only its owner or the supervisor can delete or rename it — a submission can't be tampered with after the fact, even by someone who could otherwise write to that directory.
+**The drop-box pattern for submissions.** Each employee's `completed_tasks/<name>` directory combines two special permission bits: setgid, so any file they drop in is automatically group-owned by `supervisor` regardless of the submitter's own group; and the sticky bit, so once a file is submitted, only its owner or the supervisor can delete or rename it, a submission can't be tampered with after the fact, even by someone who could otherwise write to that directory.
 `docs/permissions-reference.md` has the full ownership/permission tables and explains the exact bits.